kristindong/Neural_Network_Analysis/README.md

 - SPECIAL_CONSIDERATIONS — Special consideration for application
 - ASK_AMT — Funding amount requested

 To reduce the likelihood of overfitting the model, CLASSIFICATION and APPLICATION_TYPE categories with low frequencies were grouped into a "Other" bin.
 Categorical data were encoded into numerical values so that they can be evaluated by the model.
+Furthermore, the data was normalized and split into training and testing datasets.

 ### Building, Training, and Evaluating the Model

-Initially, the following 2-layer neural network was used.
-Since it's a binary classification problem, a Sigmoid activstion function was used for the output layer.
+Initially, a 2-layer neural network using the ReLU activation function was used.
+Since it's a binary classification problem, a Sigmoid activstion function was chosen for the output layer.
 This model achieved a predictive accuracy of 72.66%, which is below the target of 75%.

 ![nn_model](nn_model.png)

-To imcrease model performance, the following modifications were made:
+The following modifications were made to try to improve the predictive accuracy:
 1. adjusted the grouping of rare occurances of CLASSIFICATION to allow for more distinct groups, i.e., more granularity
 2. increased the number neurson from 8 to 24 in layer one, and from 5 to 10 neurons in layer two
 3. added a thrid ReLU hidden layer with 10 neurons